Azure-Samples/graphrag-accelerator/infra/managed-app/README.md

 This guide walks through the process to convert the graphrag solution accelerator into a managed app.

 ### Prerequisites
-1. Create an ACR and push the relevant docker image to the registry.
+1. Create an ACR and push the graphrag backend docker image to the registry.
-1. This managed app uses a storage account to deploy.
+1. This managed app [uses a storage account to deploy](https://learn.microsoft.com/en-us/azure/azure-resource-manager/managed-applications/publish-service-catalog-bring-your-own-storage?tabs=azure-powershell) an Azure Managed App Definition.
 Please take note of the storage account name and SAS key for later.
-1. When publishing the managed app , enable anonymous access on the blob storage container where the app code will be accessed.
+1. When publishing the managed app , enable anonymous access on the storage container where the app code will be accessed.

 ### Steps to build Managed App